-Fluoxetine has FDA-approval for major depressive disorder (age 8 and older), obsessive-compulsive disorder (age 7 and older), panic disorder, bulimia, binge eating disorder, premenstrual dysphoric disorder, bipolar depression (as an adjunct with olanzapine also known as Symbyax), and treatment-resistant depression when used in combination with olanzapine.
+Fluoxetine has FDA-approval for major depressive disorder (age eight and older), obsessive-compulsive disorder (age seven and older), panic disorder, bulimia, binge eating disorder, premenstrual dysphoric disorder, bipolar depression (as an adjunct with olanzapine also known as Symbyax), and treatment-resistant depression when used in combination with olanzapine.

 Non-FDA-approved uses for fluoxetine include social anxiety disorder (social phobia), post-traumatic stress disorder in adults, borderline personality disorder, Raynaud phenomenon, and selective mutism.

 Serotonin and norepinephrine, both biological amines, have been shown to play a role in depression.
 Low concentrations of serotonin appear in the cerebrospinal fluid of patients with depression.
 Additionally, lower levels of serotonin uptake sites have are also present on the platelets of patients with depression.
 Presynaptic serotonin (5HT1A) receptors are in the dorsal raphe nucleus and project to the prefrontal cortex.
 Fluoxetine exerts its effects by blocking the reuptake of serotonin into presynaptic serotonin neurons by blocking the reuptake transporter protein located in the presynaptic terminal.
 Fluoxetine also has mild activity at the 5HT2A and 5HT2C receptors.